Scientific studies and reviews continue to show no relationship between vaccines and autism.

 There have been concerns raised about some vaccine ingredients such as aluminum.
 However, using this as an example, aluminum is also found in drinking water, fruits and vegetables, flour, cereals, nuts, dairy products, honey, antacids, buffered aspirin, antiperspirants, and more.

-Currently, there are 15 vaccines recommended for children birth through age 18.
+The American Academy of Pediatrics currently recommends 15 vaccines for children birth through age 18.
 Of those, eight were approved between 1987 and 2006.
 From 1995 to 2010 four new vaccines were added with four updates to previously recommended vaccines.
 Annual updates to both the childhood and adult immunization schedules offer guidance to health care providers.

 A vaccine that causes someone to get a complete case of the disease is extremely unlikely.
-Most vaccines are inactivated, meaning they contain no live virus.
+Most vaccines are inactivated, meaning they contain dead germs but live virus.
 Therefore, it is impossible to contract the disease.
-A few vaccines (chickenpox for example) do contain live vaccine, which could lead to a very mild case of the disease.
-This isn’t harmful and shows the vaccine is working.
+A few vaccines (chickenpox for example) contain weakened forms or small pieces of germs.
+Others contain generic instructions for immune cells to identify germs.
+Since vaccines do not contain germs in disease-causing forms, they will not give you the disease they are designed to prevent.

 Vaccine preventable diseases have been virtually eliminated.
 Some vaccine-preventable diseases, like pertussis (whooping cough) and chickenpox, are still present in the US.
 The main reason that there are so few cases of the other vaccine-preventable diseases in the US is due to vaccines.
 People becoming vaccinated helped to stop the spread of disease.
 However, vaccine preventable diseases are still quite prevalent in other countries.
 Travelers can unknowingly bring these diseases into the US, and if the community is unprotected, the diseases could quickly spread causing outbreaks or epidemics.
 The relatively few cases that the US may currently have could very quickly become tens or hundreds of thousands of cases without the protection given by vaccines.
 With adequate vaccination rates, most of these types of outbreaks can be prevented.
 But if vaccination rates drop, “imported” cases of preventable diseases can begin to spread again.